tamagui/tamagui/next.md

 v2:

+  - html.div web aligned
+  - Group - works with group, lets you control styles from a component
+    - TextStyle always since its wider
+    - applies the style to the group directly
+    - <Group name="button" color="$color3"></Group>
+  - any tamagui component accepts a function callback to handle passing down styles:
+    - <View>{(props, style, state) => {}}</View>
+    - makes for easy interop, where asChild is more opaque
+    - sets disableClassName true
   - remove the accumulation of styleProps in propMapper
   - remove disableRootThemeClass from settings, change to disableRootThemeClassName
   - defaults onlyAllowShorthands to true, themeClassNameOnRoot to true